 TIP: Our crew double checks the configuration of all custom skateboards ordered using our Skateboard Builder.
 We’ll always call you if we see a compatibility issue and let you know what needs to be adjusted.

-Skateboarding can cause injuries.
-Falling is just a part of the sport and learning how to fall is among the best ways to avoid injury.
+Falling is just a part of skateboarding, and learning how to fall is among the best tricks you can master.
 As they say, “you gotta pay to play”.
-Protective gear is highly recommended for all skaters, and especially beginners and younger skateboarders who have not yet learned the graceful nuances of eating it.
+Protective gear is highly recommended for all skaters, especially beginners and younger skateboarders who have not yet learned the graceful nuances of eating it.

 A good helmet protects your most important vital organ.
-Remember than in some states helmets are required by law.
+Remember that in some states helmets are required by law.
 In Oregon, for example, skaters 15 and under can be fined for not wearing a helmet.
 Knee and elbow pads will also save you from bumps and bruises.
-Knee pads are particularly valuable when learning to skate tall vertical walls because those allow you to slide down the wall on your knees instead of having to run out of every bailed attempt.
-Wrist and ankle injuries are common in skateboarding, so braces are another really good investment.
+Knee pads are particularly valuable when learning to skate tall vertical walls because they allow you to slide down the wall on your knees instead of having to run out of every bailed attempt.
+Wrist and ankle injuries are common in skateboarding, so braces are another great investment.

 We’re here to help.
 You can call, email, chat or IM during business hours seven days a week.
 Our customer service staff skates…a lot.
 They know their stuff and are happy to help you with all things skate.